Small Business Development Center (SBDC) START-UP, EXPANSION, RELOCATION & DEVELOPMENT ASSISTANCE

 The experienced professionals at the City of Albany's IDA and CRC can assist those looking to grow their business or start a new one through the various financial resources they have available.
 For more information, contact the IDA / CRC at (518) 434-2532.

-A number of economic development loan programs are available to assist businesses to grow and create jobs.
+A number of economic development loan programs are available to assist businesses to grow, create jobs and support real estate development projects in the City of Albany.
 Funding sources are designed to encourage investment that will expand the commercial and industrial tax base for the City of Albany.
 Businesses that are making investments such as purchasing property and equipment and creating new jobs are excellent candidates for the loan programs.

 Visit Capitalize Albany Corporation for a list of finance and loan programs available.
-Or visit the Industrial Development Agency / Capital Resource Corporation for information on other financial benefits.
+Or visit the Albany Industrial Development Agency/Capital Resource Corporation for information on real property tax abatement programs and other financial assistance.